 • Socializing with friends or coworkers.

-If you practice the strategies suggested in this article or share them with someone you know who might be a victim of psychological abuse, we are sure that very soon, you or your friend/family member will start their healing journey.
+If you practice the strategies suggested in this article or share them with someone you know who might be a victim of psychological abuse, we're confident that, very soon, you or your friend or family member will start their healing journey.